-The focus of the 4 - 6 physical education programs strive to maintain an activity-based program while teaching lifelong fitness in a safe and enjoyable environment.
+The focus of the physical education program in grades 4-6 strive to maintain an activity-based program while teaching lifelong fitness in a safe and enjoyable environment.
 The physical educators are committed to provide the students with developmentally appropriate instruction that will allow the learners to acquire the physical skills, knowledge and personal social attributes necessary to pursue a healthy, active lifestyle.
 Our program focuses on building character education through teaching positive work habits and social skills.
-We engage students in health related fitness activities that embrace cardiorespiratory fitness, muscular strength and endurance and assist students in developing gross motor coordination.
+We engage students in health-related fitness activities that embrace cardio- respiratory fitness, muscular strength and endurance and assist students in developing gross motor coordination.